Get $5,000+ Off a Central Air-Source Heat Pump

 - Energy efficient.
 Heat pumps are 3x more effective at transferring heat than traditional electric and fossil fuel heating sources.

 - Utilizes existing ductwork

 - Reduced maintenance costs

 You may qualify for thousands in incentives when you upgrade your existing ducted system or install a central air-source heat pump in your new building.

-Pick a participating contractor to get started.
+To get started, find a participating contractor in the New York State Clean Heat Program.
 Your contractor will help find and install your heat pump, and deduct your rebate from the total project cost.